cooperwalbrun/pull-request-title-case/CONTRIBUTING.md

   * The main "entrypoint" for Vite to compile all the source code for the popup mentioned above
 * `tests`
-  * All unit tests for the project, divided in a way that corresponds to the `tc`/popup segregation described above
+  * All unit tests for the project divided in a way that corresponds to the `tc`/popup segregation described above

 ## Commands